stuartpb/barfspace/content/739a91f4-cafa-414a-80ea-fefa66acd95b.md

 # Stuartup / Unusual Studio, But It's Local

-So, this note's going to be my central point of operations for this whole consultancy thing I'm currently pursuing.
+So, this note's going to be my central point of operations for this whole consultancy thing I'm currently pursuing, and other places I'm looking for work.

-## Subnotes
+## Subnotes for offering tutorship

 - [TODO / Unusual Studio Quests][USQ]
 - Drafts for an ad: